top of page

 Bryce Berkowitz is a poet, fiction writer, screenwriter, and cattle dog owner.

-Bryce is at work on a dark-comedy crime novel, several TV pilots and feature-length screenplays, and a second poetry collection.
-He is a professor at Butler University.
-Prior to academia, he worked as a literary assistant in Los Angeles.
+He co-directs the MFA Creative Writing program at Butler University.
+Prior to academia, he worked at a literary agency in Los Angeles, as well as NBC and CBS.
 Prior to that, he waited tables, bartended, and booked touring hip hop acts for five years.
 For a large part of his youth, he painted graffiti, made music, and skateboarded.
-He's a sucker for subcultures, working-class stories, and old movies.
-He attended Columbia College Chicago, UCLA, and West Virginia University.
+He's a sucker for subcultures, working-class stories, power tools, and old movies.
+He attended SIU Carbondale, John A. Logan Community College, Columbia College Chicago, UCLA, and West Virginia University.
+Currently, he is at work on a dark-comedy crime novel.

-Listen to me read a poem to music below:
+Listen to me read a poem to music:

 Hepburn_Manor_Los_Angeles_by_Bryce_BerkoBryce Berkowitz